cloudfoundry-community/bosh-vault/README.md

 # Current Progress
 Currently the code is "feature complete" according to the [config server documentation](https://github.com/cloudfoundry/config-server/blob/master/docs/api.md) though there are additional pieces of metadata that could be added to make the returned data more like Credhub's implementation (creation time, etc).
-The following endpoints are working:
+The following endpoints are "working":

   - Get by id
   - Get by name